Guide to Utah employee benefits and HR rules

 Required workplace posters

-The Utah Labor Commission, the U.S. Department of Labor, and the Utah Antidiscrimination & Labor Division require certain Utah workplace labor and employment law posters to be displayed in all physical workplaces.
+The Utah Labor Commission, the U.S. Department of Labor, and the Utah Antidiscrimination & Labor Division require employers to display certain Utah workplace labor and employment law posters in all physical workplaces.

 • Employee rights: Employee Polygraph Protection Act